 Grains are actually not as horrible as the marketing world has portrayed them to be.
 In fact, they should be included in our pet’s food to achieve a balanced diet (20% daily for dogs; 10% daily for kitties).
 The problem occurs when there is just too much grain in the food.

 First, let’s explain why we are even concerned with carbohydrates for our meat-loving friends.
 In order to provide a complete and healthy diet, we should ultimately mimic the diet of our pet’s primitive ancestor.
 Granted, Bagheera the panther was by no means standing around grazing with the buffalo.
 But, big cats and wolves get part of their grain intake from the stomachs of the animals they eat.
 The same is true for fruits and veggies.

 So how does your pet get too many grains?
 This goes back to the ingredient list we discussed previously.
 The first three or four ingredients should not contain grains.
-Even though grains are not bad for our pets, grains should still only make up the recommended percentage of their diet.
+Even though grains are not bad for our pets, grains should make up less than 30% of a dog’s diet.

 To debunk this grain-free fad furthermore, let’s talk carbs.
 Grains are a known source of carbohydrates, which are absolutely needed in our pet’s diet.
 They are the body’s main source of energy.

 So how do these grain-free pet products compensate this need for carbohydrates?
 Typically, they are replaced with foods such as potatoes, beans or peas.
 While these foods provide some carbs, usually they are of equal or lesser quality compared to whole grains.